rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 ^3431f3

-## what is mechanics then
+## what is physics actually then

-From these previous lectures, one must agree that doing **physics** (AKA "mechanics") is a three step process:
+From these previous lectures, one must agree that doing **physics** is a three step process:

 - Step 1: Choose your ***spacetime***, you have 3 major types of options:
 	- $c^{-1}=0$ Newtonian: the good ol' "non-relativistic" spacetime